3rr4t1c/deflector-knowledge-antani/README.md

 ## Contents:

 This repository contains files and packages for a full run of *Deflector Framework* wich is a system aimed to increase mainly the precision of a relation extraction model. *Deflector* need two pre-trained models: A Relation Extraction model and a Link Prediction model.
-First, the relation extraction model is used for extracting relations, tracking associations with corresponding pattern (e.g. Whoa!
-I found 'married to' in between 'Joseph' and 'Maria', I can infer the fact [Joseph, sposue, Maria] cause I know 'married to' mean <spouse> relation, *Deflector record that you know this association and the entities involved 'Joseph' and 'Maria'*).
-Then the Link Prediction model is exploited in a funky way to reject some of this associations that can be bad.
+First, the relation extraction model is used for extracting relations, tracking associations with corresponding pattern (e.g. *relation-extraction-model*: Whoa!
+I found 'married to' in between 'Joseph' and 'Maria', I can infer the fact \[Joseph, spouse, Maria\] cause I know 'married to' mean \<spouse\> relation so *Deflector record that you know this association and the entities involved 'Joseph' and 'Maria'*).
+Then the Link Prediction model is exploited in a funky way to reject some of this associations that can be bad, such as {'met', \<spouse\>}.
 Here it is a description of files and folder:

 1. `run_test.py` It is the main script.
-Running it will execute the entire pipeline for testing *Deflector* and produce an output in the `output_data` folder (existing files will be overwrited).
+Running it will execute the entire pipeline for testing *Deflector* and produce an output in the `output_data` folder (existing files will be overwritten).
 2. `tools.py` It's a module providing some utility for saving, printing and more.
 3. `wrappers.py` This module define the wrappers for *Relation Extraction* and *Link Prediction* models.
 4. `deflector.py` Define the *Deflector* object used for testing.